Yarraville: Festivals

 The annual Yarraville Festival is held in Yarraville Village and continues to be a major cultural event in the community.
 The festival caters for more than 25,000 people and is professionally operated by a team of dedicated volunteers that reside in Yarraville.
 Street performers, carnival amusements, art exhibitions, teddy bear picnics, fashion parades, poetry readings, market stalls and performances across many stages, provide an array of entertainment for all.

 Since 2016 the annual Albanian Australian Community Festival has been held at Yarraville Gardens after relocating from Footscray park in 2015.

 Parks

-There are two public major parks in Yarraville, being the Yarraville Gardens and Beaton Reserve.
+There are two public major parks in Yarraville, the Yarraville Gardens and Beaton Reserve.
 Both contain pristine flowerbeds with areas for leisure and relaxation.